ShinobuAmasaki/forgex/README.md

 - A program built by `gfortran` on Windows and macOS may crash if an allocatable character is used in an OpenMP parallel block.
 - If you use the command line tool with PowerShell on Windows, use UTF-8 as your system locale to properly input and output Unicode characters.
+- As internal changes to the API related to the addition of the `is_valid_regex` function, the `.in.` and `.match.` operators now return False for invalid pattern input (in versions prior to 3.5 they would terminate processing by executing an `error stop` statement).

 ## To do